udacity/RoboND-Controls-Lab/README.md

 # Attitude Controller #
 The attitude controller is responsible for controlling the roll, pitch, and yaw angle of the quad rotor.
 You can tune it very similarly to how you tuned the hover controller!
+Note: ZN/Twiddle Tuner nodes only work with the Hover controller.

 **Step 1: Launch the Attitude Controller**
 ```